- Damages estimation

 Ai Deng has extensive experience in applying econometrics in a variety of litigation contexts—in particular, the estimation of damages and the establishment of liability in price-fixing cases.
 He also has experience in using statistical techniques, including machine learning/pattern recognition, to study alleged manipulation in financial markets.

-Dr. Deng assists expert witnesses in all aspects of their empirical analyses, from performing and directing data processing to implementing state-of-the-art econometric techniques.
+Dr. Deng has experiences in all aspects of empirical economic analyses, from performing and directing data processing to implementing state-of-the-art econometric techniques.
 He also assists attorney clients with understanding econometric arguments and issues put forward by both plaintiff and defendant experts, and with developing easy-to-understand documents that explain technical arguments to judges and juries.
 Within Bates White, Dr. Deng is responsible for overseeing the development of one of the firm’s proprietary analytical tools.
 His recent research, inspired by his consulting work, focuses on the econometrics of forecasting, model and variable selection, and structural changes.

 Dr. Deng has published in multiple internationally renowned academic journals including Journal of Econometrics, Econometric Theory, Econometrics Journal, and Journal of Financial Econometrics.
 In addition, he is an active referee for a number of academic journals, including Journal of Econometrics, Journal of Business & Economic Statistics, Journal of Applied Econometrics, Journal of Empirical Finance, Journal of Time Series Econometrics, and Journal of Economic Surveys.
 Recently, Dr. Deng was invited to be an external expert to evaluate research programs to be funded by the Romanian National Council for Scientific Research.
-In Spring 2015, he will begin an adjunct professorship at Johns Hopkins University.
+He is also an adjunct professor of economics at Johns Hopkins University.

 - Co-led extensive analyses in support of cartel damages estimation for the expert witness in a number of litigations, including Oracle America, Inc. v.
 Micron Technology, Inc., In re TFT-LCD (Flat Panel) Antitrust Litigation, In re Urethane Antitrust Litigation, and In re Rubber Chemicals Antitrust Litigation.

 - Assisted the expert witness and directed both the affirmative and rebuttal econometric analyses to examine NYMEX natural gas futures price behavior in In re Amaranth Advisors LLC.